TypicalHog/THCrypt/README.md

 # THCrypt
-C++ console application that features symmetric key based file encryption.
+C++ console application that features unique symmetric key based file encryption algorithm.

 ### Some facts
 -It is possible to encrypt the file with another file.

 -Key can be up to 256 characters long.
 (16 is more than enough though :O)

--Time complexity is linear, but every new character added to the key makes the brute-force attack 2^8 times harder.
+-Time complexity is linear, but every new character added to the key makes the brute-force attack 256 (2^8) times harder.

--Before encryption and decryption, lookup tables are created if they are not present already.
-(Which is both good and bad because it makes the whole process a tiny bit faster but adds 2 extra files to the parent directory)
+-Before encryption and decryption, lookup tables are generated if they are not present already.
+(Which is a compromise because it makes the whole process a tiny bit faster but adds 2 extra files to the working directory)

 ## Command line
 Usage: